 - Conventional powdered sugar is made with cornstarch to prevent caking.

 - Tapioca starch is not only sweeter than cornstarch, but it dissolves better into buttercream.
 Less chalky gritness.

 - Whatever you do, DON’T SKIP SIFTING!
 Especially if using organic powdered sugar, which gets ultra clumpy.

 Trader Joe’s sells it under its own name.
 The brand Wholesome is the other most widely available option here in the US.
 Use their store locator to find where they stock near you.
 Alternatively, buy it on Amazon here.

 Do I HAVE to use organic powdered sugar?

-Of course not, you can do whatever you want!
-But it’s these little things that add up to take your baking from good to WOW.
+No – but it’s these little things that add up to take your baking from good to WOW.
 If you’re using conventional powdered sugar, just make sure it’s finely ground 10x (not 6x which is for decorating).

-HIGH FAT Dutch Process Cocoa is MAGIC!
+HIGH-FAT Dutch Process Cocoa is MAGIC!

 Most cocoa powder you find at the grocery store is starchy.
 For a fun test, the next time you’re at the store turn all the cocoa powder containers around to compare their nutrition facts.
 You’ll see the amount of fat will vary by brand.
-High fat cocoa powder has between 22-24% fat, whereas most grocery store brands have half that amount.
+High-fat cocoa powder has between 22-24% fat, whereas most grocery store brands have half that amount.
 This means they’re literally more drying.
-If you ever have a problem with dry chocolate cake, cupcakes, or brownies, take a peek at your cocoa powder fat percentage.
+If you ever have a problem with dry chocolate cake, cupcakes, or brownies, take a peek at your cocoa powder’s fat percentage.

-Where to buy high fat Dutch process cocoa?
+Where to buy high-fat Dutch process cocoa?